Tatang94/atz/replit.md

 - ✅ Implemented product filtering so only admin-activated products appear on main page
 - ✅ Fixed all TypeScript errors and form validation issues
 - ✅ Application fully functional with real-time data updates
+- ✅ Added margin management system for products - admin can set custom pricing and profit margins
+- ✅ Implemented pricing validation to prevent seller price higher than customer price
+- ✅ Enhanced product table with margin calculation and visual profit indicators

 ## System Architecture